 Current screenshot we can see that ettercap is sniffing.

-We can list hosts from
+We can list live hosts from the menu

 Add To Target